 - Resilience describes the redundancy built into grids so that a malfunction in one section of the network doesn’t negatively impact grid operations as a whole.
 The concept is similar to data centers or blockchain technology – both of which use distributed, redundant backups to mitigate the frequency and severity of disruptions to the larger system.

-What Are the Benefits of DERMS’s?
+What Are the Benefits of A DERMS?

 With a traditional grid, power generation is centralized at the utility level and distributed to area communities via transmission lines in a spoke-like fashion.
-However, the growing popularity of consumer solar power, commercial wind farms, and other privately owned distributed energy resources has changed the landscape – making it harder for grid operators and asset managers to balance supply and demand.
+However, the growing popularity of consumer solar power, commercial wind farms, and other privately-owned distributed energy resources has changed the landscape – making it harder for grid operators and asset managers to balance supply and demand.
 That these edge devices are behind-the-meter and outside any centralized control produces a litany of problems for grid operations, including:

 - Overproduction and dumping